osrf/gazebo_tutorials/guided_i/tutorial1.md

     </sdf>
     ```

-1. Next, we will add the basics of the Velodyn LiDAR to the SDF world file.
+1. Next, we will add the basics of the Velodyne LiDAR to the SDF world file.
    We will Use the Velodyne sensor dimensions to construct a base cylinder and
    a top cylinder.
 Below is an screenshot of the [Velodyne 2D
    drawing](http://velodynelidar.com/lidar/hdldownloads/86-0106%20REV%20A%20OUTLINE%20DRAWING%20HDL-32E.pdf).